Course Structure and Experience

 Eligibility and Application Process

-All candidates who wish to apply for the Clinical Doctorate in Child and Adolescent Psychotherapy need to have completed an MA/PG Dip in Psychoanalytical Observational Studies with any of the accredited training schools.
+All candidates who wish to apply for the Clinical Doctorate in Child and Adolescent Psychotherapy must have completed an MA/PG Dip in the Perinatal, Child, Adolescent, and Family Work: A Psychoanalytic Observational Approach (M7) course with any of the accredited training schools.
 This course will have included two years of infant observation and young child observation which lay the foundation for further developing skills in clinical work with infants, children, young people, and their families.

-Alternative paths for those without an undergraduate degree: the Child and Adolescent Psychotherapy training is a graduate entry profession, however people who do not have an undergraduate degree but are interested in following this path, can do so by completing the Masters level of the Psychoanalytical Observational Studies course.
+Alternative paths for those without an undergraduate degree: the Child and Adolescent Psychotherapy training is a graduate entry profession, however people who do not have an undergraduate degree but are interested in following this path, can do so by completing the Masters level of the Perinatal, Child, Adolescent, and Family Work: A Psychoanalytic Observational Approach (M7).

 Application guidelines and deadlines.